xuxiyang1993/continuous-grid-world/README.md

 ## MDP Formulation

 ### State:
-The state include the position, velocity, heading angle, and the goal position of the ownship:
+The state include the position, velocity, heading angle, and the goal position of the ownship (ownship is the yellow aircraft we can control):

 (position_x, position_y, velocity_x, velocity_y, heading angle, goal_pos_x, goal_pos_y)